Find Affordable College Courses

 $37,640 Average Tuition & Fees

-St. Bonaventure University did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #13 on the list.
-Located in the remote town of Saint Bonaventure, St. Bonaventure is a private not-for-profit college with a small student population.
+St. Bonaventure University ranked #13 on this year’s Best Value Communication & Journalism Schools in the Middle Atlantic Region list.
+Located in the town of Saint Bonaventure, St. Bonaventure is a private not-for-profit school with a small student population.

-St. Bonaventure undergraduate students pay an average of $37,640 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at St. Bonaventure are $37,640 per year.
 After completing their degree, communication and journalism graduates from St. Bonaventure carry an average student debtload of $26,658.

 Read full report on Communication & Journalism at St. Bonaventure University